 You have the choice to enter P2P sites and exchange files on specific servers.
-I give credit to VIP72 for torrenting because it facilitates P2P traffic on all its servers.
 Although it is a good VPN for BitTorrent, insufficient protection from IP address leaks and OS vulnerabilities can discourage users.
-The absence of a kill switch can lead to connection drops, so I cannot exactly guarantee a good experience with torrenting.
-I also suggest that you keep away from using the US server for torrenting.
-This is because of the strict laws in the US against online torrenting, and going against the rules can result in DMCA violations with heavy penalties.
+The absence of a kill switch can lead to connection drops that can leak your IP address, so I cannot exactly guarantee a good experience with torrenting.
+I also suggest that you keep away from using the US servers for torrenting since torrenting is not allowed on them.
+This might be because of the strict laws in the US against online torrenting, and going against the rules can result in DMCA violations with heavy penalties.

-VIP72 VPN does not provide security against IP address leaks because of the possibility that the OS can be harmed or infected in one way or the other.
+VIP72 does not provide security against IP address leaks.
 The lack of a kill switch and leak protection capabilities also implies that your data might not be safe when you use VIP72.
 There is a way you can address this, though.
 Simply install and set up the SOCKS proxy at the torrenting client level to prevent any potential security threats or discrepancies.
-One way around this is to set up the VIP72 SOCKS proxy at the torrenting client layer so you can easily deal with potential security concerns.
 However, if you would like a VPN that will give you peace of mind, I suggest you take a look at these VPNs for safe torrenting.

 Does VIP72 Work In China?
 No

-VIP72 does not work in Russia and China, two countries with strict censorship laws.
-This gives enough reason to worry about whether their governments track your online activities.
-China, in particular, uses technologies to prevent VPNs from bypassing its internet restrictions, so testing VPNs there is difficult.
+VIP72 does not work in China.
+China uses technologies to prevent VPNs from bypassing its internet restrictions, so testing VPNs there is difficult.
 If you are a resident, student, or expat in China, you have to consider VIP72 alternatives.
-VIP72 VPN does not have a mirror website that can make the service accessible in the country.
+VIP72 does not have a mirror website that can make the service accessible in the country.
 Let’s not forget that the government of China ordered three of its telecommunications companies to block VPN access by February 2018.
 This is a response to the attempts of millions of people that use VPNs to find a way around the Great Firewall, the country’s censorship system.

 Simultaneous Device Connections — Limited to 1